soumiklab3/terraform-beginner-to-advanced-resource/Section 6 - Security Primer/Readme.md

-# Domain  - Security Primer
+# cvxcvxcvxcvxcvxcvxcDomain  - Security Primer

 The code mentioned in this document are used in the HashiCorp Certified Terraform Associate 2020 video course.